hasheddan/crossplane-offline/docs/WORKSHOP.md

 # Offline Workshop

-The following sections describe a workflow for running an offline Crossplane workshop.
+The following sections describe a workflow for running an offline Crossplane workshop with the AWS provider and [localstack](https://localstack.cloud/).
 Please note that [Setup](#setup) must be done while network is still accessible.

 ## Setup

 ### 1. Pull `kind` image with required images pre-loaded.

+For this setup we are using [kind](https://kind.sigs.k8s.io/) for running local Kubernetes clusters with a dedicated image that has a set of images already included.

 ```
 docker pull hasheddan/cross-kind:v1.4.1-local